hegely/fend-project-memory-game/README.md

 ## Overview

 This game was created for the Udacity Front End Developer Nanodegree.
-It is a clone of classic <a href="https://en.wikipedia.org/wiki/Concentration_(game)">Concentration game</a>.
+It is a clone of classic <a target="_blank" href="https://en.wikipedia.org/wiki/Concentration_(game)">Concentration game</a>.

 ## How to Play